Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

-Note that mode of the OQS in this setting acts as an adder.
+Note that the mode of the OQS in this setting acts as an adder.
 It sums its entries (reservoirs' occupancies) with given weights (dissipative rates) and provides the output signal (energy flow) that is proportional to the weighted sum of the entries.
+One can restrict the values of the entries at a moderate level of the OQS modes' amplitudes to process normalized data.
+Then the contribution of OQS's nonlinearities would be taken into account by the diagonalized OQS's Hamiltonian, as it is discussed above.

 In parallel to the described procedure, different scalar products are calculated at other frequencies $\omega_\kappa,\ \kappa\ne 1$.
 Indeed, as Eq.~(\ref{J_el2}) states, the energy flows at other frequencies of OQS are also proportional to some scalar products.
 Occupancies of reservoirs at these frequencies are functionally dependent on occupancies at $\omega_1$.
-Hence, we get additional $K-1$ scalar products of vectors that are functionally dependent on $\vec{b}$ with different vectors defined by dissipation rates of OQS at frequencies $\omega_\kappa,\ \kappa\ne 1$.
+Hence, we get additional $K-1$ scalar products of vectors that are functionally dependent on $\vec{b}$ with different vectors defined by dissipation rates of OQS at the frequencies $\omega_\kappa,\ \kappa\ne 1$.
 This might be useful for feature extraction procedures in neural networks and object recognition~\cite{guyon2008feature,mutlag2020feature,li2018learning}.

+For that, the frequency distance between the modes of the OQS should be sufficient to neglect the effect of non-resonant stationary energy transport, which is revealed in non-Markovian models of the OQS dynamics~\cite{haug2008quantum,schaller2014open,pekola2021colloquium}.
+This effect is relevant when the frequency distance between OQS's modes is of the order of the dissipation rates.

-\textit{Vector-matrix multiplication.} Being able to implement the scalar product of a normalized positive vector with another positive vector, one can implement multiplication of an arbitrary stochastic matrix to a positive vector.
-For that we need to implement the scalar product several times by other modes of the OQS.
-To make the input vector $\vec{n}(\omega_\kappa,\vec{T})$ approximately the same we need to use modes of the OQS with close frequencies.
+\textit{The vector-matrix multiplication.} Being able to implement the scalar product of a normalized positive vector with another positive vector, one can implement multiplication of an arbitrary stochastic matrix to a positive vector.
+For that, we need to implement the scalar product several times.
+This can be done by employing an array of considered systems or by employing other modes of the OQS.